victorapsouza/vhl-teste/README.md

 :warning: Requisitos do OpenCms

-:arrow_right: OpenCms supports Java 8 and Java 11 LTS.
+:arrow_right: OpenCms 18 is compatible with Java 21, 17, and 11.

 :arrow_right: OpenCms supports Tomcat 9.x and 8.x.